johnnycistudent/recipe-app/README.md

 #### Strategy
-*WHY does this site exist?
-And for who?
-(Target Audience) Detail goal of creator/user.*
 The idea behind this website is to have an online resource to store, look up, create and save recipes.
 As with any good idea, the basic premise is simple and the user should find it simple to use if it is to be successful.
 The target audience for this website is any one who needs to store recipes online.
 The advantages of an online recipe book are numerous as online resources are consistenly replacing more traditional media such as books or magazines.
 The User stories [here](#user-stories) outline some of the main goals that users of this site would look to achieve.

 #### Scope
-*WHAT are we doing?
-Outline features and functions that help achieve goals from Strategy.*
 I chose a Non-relational database in the form of MongoDB for this project.

 ###### Functional requirements
 The most basic requirements for this project are the ability to perform CRUD (Create, Read, Update and Delete) operations on the primary documents in this database - the recipes.
 The user should also be able to search the database with relative ease, including queries and navigating the entire database with pagination where necessary.